atisharma/bellini/README.md

     @reboot echo "\e[?25l" > /dev/tty0

 in root's crontab.
-This will kill your cursor.
+This will kill your cursor (on tty0).

 ## I'd like to change XYZ option